OWASP/www-project-secure-headers/tab_casestudies.md

 # Entity referencing the OWASP Secure Headers Project

-> Feel free to contact project leaders if your company or software (open source or not) was using the project.
+📡 Feel free to contact project leaders if your company or software (open source or not) was using the OSHP project.

 ## Company